 For example. a customer might have ordered a laptop online and want to collect it in-store.
 Once they’re there you have the opportunity to sell them further items like a laptop case, or screen protector.

-To get better at ‘click and collect’ you need to connect the online with the offline to create a seamless experience.
+To get better at click and collect you need to connect the online with the offline to create a seamless experience.

 Customers buy online and have their items delivered because of how hassle-free it is.
-If you’re going to utilise click and collect then you need to adopt this same mentality and make sure the click and collect process is as easy as delivery is.
+If you’re going to utilize click and collect then you need to adopt this same mentality and make sure the click and collect process is as easy as delivery is.

-For small and medium eCommerce businesses there is generally a low-barrier cost to entry, so there’s no reason why you shouldn’t be thinking about implementing click and collect in your eCommerce efforts.
+For small and medium ecommerce businesses there is generally a low-barrier cost to entry, so there’s no reason why you shouldn’t be thinking about implementing click and collect in your ecommerce efforts.

 Click and collect is something you should be thinking about because it can act as a driving force for in-store purchases.